phalcon-orphanage/docs/en/reference/tags.rst

 Specifying values directly
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 Every form helper supports the parameter "value".
 With it you can specify a value for the helper directly.
-When this parameter is present, any preset value using setDefaultValue() or via request will be ignored.
+When this parameter is present, any preset value using setDefault() or via request will be ignored.

 Changing dynamically the Document Title
 ---------------------------------------